Learn how to connect and manage your connected Atlassian data and external data.

 The part of the web address that points to the dashboard

 If kept blank, we auto-generate a URL using the category and title of the dashboard.
-Changing the dashboard title does not update the URL slug.
+Changing the dashboard title or the category does not automatically update the URL slug.

 The folder where the dashboard is located